MiloBuwalda/uva-prog-c/40 Quizzes/00 Quiz 0/10 Quiz 0.md

 This quiz is about the following:

-- everything in the lectures from weeks 0--4
+* everything in the lectures from weeks 0--4
-- everything in problem sets 0--3
+* everything in problem sets 0--3

+During the quiz, you may utilize one two-sided page (A4 size) of notes, typed or written, and a pen or pencil, nothing else.

 ## Example quiz